Anchorman (film series): Future

 On November 13, 2013, Will Ferrell spoke about the possibility of a third main Anchorman film stating: "I'm sure they would, but I don't know.
 We just want to see what happens with this one and we'll sit down and assess all of that.
 Right now, we're just enjoying this journey."
 On December 9, 2013, Steve Carell said "We'll see how this one goes," and "If people like it, maybe 10 years from now we'll do a third."

-Director Adam McKay spoke to Empire in February 2014, and ruled out any further Anchorman movies saying "It's done.
+Director Adam McKay spoke to Empire in February 2014, and ruled out any further Anchorman movies, saying "It's done.
 I think that's it.
-It was great to do it and it was so fun to work with those guys again, but I think that's it for Ron Burgundy." and when asked if he would do sequels with any character he said "No, that's the last sequel we're gonna do.
-There’s nothing more fun to me than new characters and a new world.
+It was great to do it and it was so fun to work with those guys again, but I think that's it for Ron Burgundy."
+When asked if he would do sequels with any character, he said "No, that's the last sequel we're gonna do.
+There's nothing more fun to me than new characters and a new world.
 And now we're releasing this alt version, we're totally satisfied.
 No Anchorman 3."

 However, on April 2, 2014, Adam McKay stated that Anchorman 3 could still be a possibility, which went against his previous statement.
-In an interview with Time, he stated "I said about a month ago that we'd never do a third one, and I realized that was a little too harsh because the truth is, I really don’t know.
+In an interview with Time, he stated "I said about a month ago that we'd never do a third one, and I realized that was a little too harsh because the truth is, I really don't know.
 With these movies, you really don't know how they've played until about two years after they come out, when people see them on repeat viewing."
 He then also went on to state that "If Anchorman 2 gets that sort of second life, if three, four years from now people start asking us that question a lot and there's an idea, we would be open to that."

 In 2018, McKay offered an idea of sending Ron Burgundy to cover the first or second Iraq War.
 In an interview with CinemaBlend, McKay said "I don't know if you remember the first and even the second Iraq war.
 Maybe it was mainly the second Iraq war.
-They embedded journalists and that gave us kind of a whole story idea...
+They embedded journalists and that gave us kind of a whole story idea.
 I don't want to say too much, but I'll just tell you that embedded journalist, Ron Burgundy, Veronica Corningstone, the news team.
 That definitely gave us a big idea."
 In that same year, Steve Carell stated he would reprise his role of Brick Tamland if a third film was made.